bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Cloudy
+- Clear
-- 83% humidity
+- 82% humidity
 - 10 mph wind
-- 92% cloud cover
+- 33% cloud cover
 - 60 AQI 🟨
 - 0.26 inches of rain in the past 24 hours
 - 0.33 inches of rain expected in the next 72 hours